easterjd/gro-city-backend/README.md

 # gro-city-backend

 ## About
-  - gro_city_backend is intended for accessing of plant data, board_data for gro_city users.
+  - gro_city_backend is intended for accessing plant data, board_data for gro_city users.

 ### Description
-  - DB have 4 tables.
+  - DB has 4 tables.
   - Here the users are allowed to signup and login
   - Create, Read, Update, Delete boards which keeps the information about plants in them.
   - Search for plants